CREDITSCOM/CESER/README.md

 })
 ```

-## CreditsExtension.getHistory(Obj,callBack)
+## ok.History(Obj,callBack).It`s need CreditsWork.js file.

 •	Returns transaction history by a public key

 •	object Obj has a form of:
 ```
 {
-	Page: page number,
+	page: page number,
-	Size: number of transactions per on page,
+	size: number of transactions per on page,
-	Key: public key whose transactions will be returned.
+	key: public key whose transactions will be returned.
 If the key is not specified, transactions of an authorized user will be returned.

 }
 ```